Role of Fragility of the Glass Formers in the Yielding Transition under Oscillatory Shear

-0.05in {\bf Elastoplastic Mesomodel Results:} \SK{We now consider whether the observed phenomena in simulation can be reproduced and the underlying mechanism could be understood using a simple mean-field mesoscopic model.
-While the understanding of yielding behavior under uniform shear deformations using a mesoscopic model has been extensively studied \cite{nicolas2018deformation,popovic2018elastoplastic,barlow2020ductile,talamali2012strain}, there is a growing interest in comprehending yielding behavior under cyclic shear deformation recently \cite{sastry2021models,parley2021, Maloney2021, rossi2022finite, kumar2022mapping,liu2022fate,cochran2022slow}.
+0.1in { Elastoplastic Mesomodel Results:} \SK{We now consider whether the observed phenomena in simulation can be reproduced and the underlying mechanism could be understood using a simple mean-field mesoscopic model.
+While the understanding of yielding behavior under uniform shear deformations using a mesoscopic model has been extensively studied \cite{nicolas2018deformation,popovic2018elastoplastic,barlow2020ductile,talamali2012strain}, there is a growing interest in comprehending yielding behavior under cyclic shear deformation recently \cite{sastry2021models,parley2022mean, Maloney2021, rossi2022finite, kumar2022mapping,liu2022fate,cochran2024slow}.
 The main ingredient of many of these models is the assumption of a local energy landscape associated with a volume of material, often referred to as a meso block.
 However, it is not immediately clear how large a volume one needs to consider for the validity of the assumption.
-One assumes that each of these blocks of materials can be considered independent from each other, and a collection of such blocks can constitute a macroscopic body of materials.
+One assumes that each of these blocks of materials can be regarded as independent from the others, and a collection of such blocks can constitute a macroscopic body of materials.}

 The absence of interactions between blocks can be thought of as a mean-field approximation.
 Within this approximation, one further assumes that each of these meso-blocks evolves on the energy landscape when subjected to various deformations, such as oscillatory shear deformation.
-When the block reaches its local yield threshold, it topples to another energy minimum amongst all the accessible minima it has, and the process continues as long as the body is subjected to the deformation.
-In Ref.\cite{sastry2021models}, it was assumed that such block is associated with an absolute energy minimum $E_0$ and a strain $\gamma_0$ (where energy is minimum as a function of strain).
+When the block reaches its local yield threshold, it topples to another energy minimum among all the accessible minima it has, and the process continues as long as the body is subjected to the deformation.
+In Ref. \cite{sastry2021models}, it was assumed that such a block is associated with an absolute energy minimum $E_0$ and a strain $\gamma_0$ (where energy is minimum as a function of strain).
 The yield threshold is modelled via a stability range of strain ($\gamma_{\pm}$), beyond which the system topples to a new energy minimum.
 Under strain, a quadratic variation of energy is considered, assuming Hooke's law of linear elasticity.
 It was further assumed that $E_0$ follows a Gaussian distribution,

 where $-1 <E_0 <0$, $\sigma = 0.1$ and energy evolution with strain $\gamma$ is,